scriptogre/django-requests-web-app/docs/index.rst

 ..
-Purchase Requests documentation master file, created by sphinx-quickstart.
+Purchase Requisitions documentation master file, created by sphinx-quickstart.
    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

-Welcome to Purchase Requests's documentation!
+Welcome to Purchase Requisitions's documentation!
 ======================================================================

 .. toctree::